 Stop dampness in its tracks!
 Reverse the cycle of mould and heat build up as you protect your health and your home.

 How does fan-forced sub-floor ventilation shield you and your family’s health?

-A damp sub-floor can affect the building by changing the cell structure in timber.
-By the timber expanding this will make floors bounce, lead to bending, warping and ultimately dry rot whereby the floor and its supporting structure fails.
+A damp sub-floor can also affect the building by changing the cell structure in timber.
+Damp and humidity will make timber expand which will make floors bounce, leading to bending, warping and ultimately dry rot whereby the floor and its supporting structures fail.
 Solving a termite infestation or replacing supporting materials in your home can be a very inconvenient and costly exercise.